RahilVaghasia01/calendar_proj-/README.md

 Orbitly is a **prototype** frontend calendar web app built for personal event management.
 Create an account, log in, and take control of your schedule — all without leaving your browser.
 Your data stays on your device, private and instant.

-> ⚠️ **Heads up:** This is an early prototype.
-Data is stored in your browser's `localStorage`, so clearing your browser data will wipe your events.

 ---

 ## 🚀 Features